Donkeys and our community

 - Visits must be booked in advance.

-- Each visit will last between 30 - 45 minutes.
+- Each visit will last 30 minutes.

 - You must be able to provide parking on site for a 3.5-ton horse box with enough space to load and unload two donkeys easily.
 The outside should have a grassed area.